jamieberrier/costume-closet/notes/notes.md

 # STRETCH GOALS
 - dancers#show
   - add total number of costumes by season and if new/used
+- dancestudio#show
+  - add total number of costumes by season

 # URLs
 ## REGISTRATION